andrzejlisek/BackupToMail/readme.md

 * **Mail0Pop3Host** \- POP3 host address\.
 * **Mail0Pop3Port** \- POP3 port number\.
 * **Mail0Pop3Ssl \(0/1\)** \- SSL usage on POP3 connection\.
-* **Mail0Pop3Use \(0/1\)** \- Use POP3 instead of IMAP when download\.
-In is recommended to use IMAP protocol, but in some mailboxex POP3 can be more reliable\.
+* **Mail0Pop3Use \(0/1\)** \- Use POP3 instead of IMAP for download\.
+In is recommended to use IMAP protocol, but in some accounts POP3 can be more reliable\.
 * **Mail0SmtpConnect \(0/1\)** \- Connect to SMTP server of this account directly before sending mail and disconnect after mail sending\.
 It can solve problems, which exists while sending several messages during one connection or if there is problem with reaining SMTP connection\.
 * **Mail0DeleteIdx \(0/1\)** \- Delete index after deleting message\.
-Some mailboxes may delete item from index immediatelly after marking a message to delete, the other mailboxes may not delete item from index even if IMAP protocol us used\.
-Usually, the item is not deleted immediatelly after deleting message, the index is valid until disconnect from the mailbox\.
-You have to experimentally detech, which valued of the setting is appropriate for certain mailbox\.
+Some accounts may delete item from index immediatelly after marking a message to delete, the other accounts may not delete item from index even if IMAP protocol us used\.
+Usually, the item is not deleted immediatelly after deleting message, the index is valid until disconnect from the account\.
+You have to experimentally detect, which valued of the setting is appropriate for certain account\.

 The parameters indicated as **0/1** can have only **0** \(false\) or **1** \(true\) value\.
 The default value \(if parameter is not provided\) is **0**\.
 The account 1 has the same parameters, but with **Mail1** prefix istead of **Mail0** prefix\.
 Configuration is loaded as iterated loop while **Mail\_Address** is not blank\.